bcgov/representation-grant/api/README.md

-# Family Protection Order API
+# Representation Grant API

 ## Overview

-The API provides an interface into the database for Family Protection Order.
+The API provides an interface into the database for Representation Grant.

 ## Development